RaphaelRochet/arch-update/README.md

 - Optional update count display on panel
 - Optional notification on new updates (defaults to off)
 - Launcher for your favorite update command
-- Comes in English, French, Czech, German, Spanish, Brazilian Portuguese, Italian, Polish, Romanian, Arabic, Slovak, Chinese, Serbian, Norwegian Bokmal, Russian, Persian, Turkish languages.
+- Comes in English, French, Czech, German, Spanish, Brazilian Portuguese, Italian, Polish, Romanian, Arabic, Slovak, Chinese, Serbian, Norwegian Bokmal, Russian, Persian, Turkish, Esperanto, Finnish languages.
 (Thanks translators !)

 ## Requirements
 If you use the default "checkupdates" way (part of pacman), you will need to install "fakeroot".